 Doug has the coolest friends!
 Said is tall and thin, with sparkling eyes shadowed only by his large turban, and a smile that takes up half his face.
 He’s the gregarious poster child for “Happiest Man on the Planet.”
 He seats us and pours tea, offered with plate of wafers and nuts.
 A short time later, his sisters arrive with kofte tagine, and then a huge platter of chicken skewers.
 Just when we think we are done, another sister brings in a massive tagine filled with enough couscous, eggplant and carrots to feed 20 people.
 Fresh apples and tea are the final note to this meal.

-Next stops – The Todra Gorge, and then on to Kasbah Ait Ben Moro, and a carpet shop that I will be hard-pressed to leave …
+Tomorrow we drive to the Todra Gorge, and then on to Kasbah Ait Ben Moro, and a carpet shop that I will be hard-pressed to leave …